 Abstract

 Magnetic resonance-guided focused ultrasound (MRgFUS) is a minimally invasive alternative to conventional breast cancer therapies that promises effective treatment with reduced side effects.
 Though the field of MRgFUS is growing rapidly, it faces challenges of prolonged, expensive, and uncomfortable treatments.
-This proposal seeks to be develop model-predictive tools of MRgFUS treatment progression to improve treatment times.
+This proposal seeks to be develop model-based predictive tools of MRgFUS treatment progression to improve treatment times.
 Reducing the duration of treatments improves patient outcomes, reduces the cost of the procedure, and increases the diversity of patients who can benefit from MRgFUS.

 Currently, the clinician’s experience and intuition inform most decisions affecting MRgFUS treatment progression.
 These decisions are made in a 24-to-48-hour treatment planning window.
-The must balance treatment aggressiveness with potential damage to nearby healthy tissues.
+The clinician must balance treatment aggressiveness with potential damage to nearby healthy tissues.
 Impromptu changes during the treatment are universal, and unexpected events regularly prolong the treatment.

 Our team hypothesizes that computational models can improve treatment planning by augmenting the information available to the clinician.
 The models would predict and, in turn, avoid problems that extend the treatment and negatively impact patient outcomes.
-We will test this hypothesis by building an accurate, rapid simulation framework to be executed by the clinical team.
+We will test this hypothesis by building an accurate, rapid simulation framework that be executed by the clinical team during the treatment planning window.

 Summary of Plans for External Funding